wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-deployment-overview.md

 - Android
 - macOS
 - iOS
-- Linux
+- Web

 To learn more about these clients and what operating system versions they support, see the links available at the end of this module.

 ## Bypass subscribe to workspace step

-After you install the Azure Virtual Desktop client app and first launch it, you're prompted to subscribe to a workspace.
+If you're using the Windows client, after you install the Azure Virtual Desktop client app and first launch it, you're prompted to subscribe to a workspace.

   :::image type="content" source="../media/2-subscribe-workspace.png" alt-text="Screenshot of the subscribe to workspace form with the URL pasted in.":::